-Easy Read guide to anxiety management for adults with learning disabilities
+Easy Read guide to anxiety management for adults with learning disabilities and autism

 If you or somebody you know are feeling anxious, these four activities can be used to help you or them to feel calmer and more relaxed.